 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 This keto ramen recipe is just like a classic ramen noodle bowl, but made healthy!
 I have a recipe for spaghetti squash ramen in my Easy Keto Cookbook, but this version uses shirataki noodles instead, which taste more authentic.
 Both versions are delicious, though, and I have several other options for keto ramen noodles below, so you can choose which you like best.
+If you like Asian dishes like keto beef and broccoli, this soup is a whole new way to explore these classic flavors!

 Is Ramen Keto?